-On April 25, 2023, the Board of House of Investments Inc. approved the authority to enter in a Share Swap Agreement with Pan Malayan On April 25, 2023, the Board of House of Investments the approved the authority to enter in a Share Swap Agreement with Fun Madayan Management & Investment Corporation (PMMIC), whereby HI will issue 397,703,801 common shares to PMMIC in exchange for the acquisition of 100% of PMMIC's outstanding shareholdings in MICO Equities, Inc (MEI).
+On April 25, 2023, the Board of House of Investments Inc. approved the authority to enter in a Share Swap Agreement with Pan Malayan (a)Management & Investment Corporation (PMMIC), whereby HI will issue 397,703,801 common shares to PMMIC in exchange for the acquisition of 100% of PMMIC is outstanding shareholdings in MICO Equities, Inc (MEI).
 As of this date PMMIC owns 77.33% of MEI.
-On April 25, 2023, the Board of House of Investments Inc. approved the authority to enter in a Share Swap Agreement with GPL Holdings, Inc, whereby HI will issue 295,133,148 common shares common shares to GPLH in exchange for the acquisition of 100% of GPLH's outstanding shareholdings in Sunlife Grepa Financial Inc. (SLGFI) and Grepa Realty Holdings Corporation (GRHC).
+On April 25, 2023, the Board of House of Investments Inc. approved the authority to enter in a Share Swap Agreement with GPL Holdings, Inc, whereby HI will issue 295,133,148 common shares common shares to GPLH in exchange for the acquisition of 100% of GPLH's outstanding

+(b) shareholdings in Sunlife Grepa Financial Inc. (SLGFI) and Grepa Realty Holdings Corporation (GRHC).
 As of this date GPL directly owns 51% of SLGFI and 49% of GRHC.
 SLGFI also owns 51% of GRHC, thus GPL's effective ownership in GRHC is 75%.

-On Dec 29, 2023, the Parent Company invested P800.0 million for a 100% stake in Tarlac Terra Ventures, Inc. The Parent company invested P40.0 million for a 40% stake in RCBC Trust Corporation.
+On Dec 29, 2023, the Parent Company invested P800.0 million for a 100% stake in Tarlac Terra Ventures, Inc. The Parent company invested P40.0 million for a 40% stake in RCBC Trust Corporation. (c)